hwakabh/bennu-official.page/README.md

 ## Running locally

 ### MySQL database
-Since Django would use SQLite3 as default backend database, but in this project we have intendedly disabled it for avoiding differences of deployment between production & development. \
+Since Django would use SQLite3 as default backend database, but in this project we have intentionally disabled it for avoiding differences of deployment between production & development. \
 Indeed, bennu_official application expects MySQL as its default backend, and there are several options to prepare MySQL database on your laptop.

 As described in the previous section, when you have Docker Desktop or OrbStack on your laptop, the easiest way to set up MySQL is: